You're probably looking for a few key things as you work on getting your new company off the ground.

-Lovepop wants to fix it, by disrupting the greeting card industry in much the same way business prodigy and now billionaire Elizabeth Holmes rocked blood testing technology.
+Lovepop wants to fix it, by disrupting the greeting card industry in much the same way Airbnb transformed the hospitality business.

 Originally trained as naval architects and marine engineers at Webb Institute, Wombi and John were inspired by the incredibly artistic and intricate handmade cards they saw on a Harvard Business School trip to Vietnam.
 A born entrepreneur, Wombi immediately went to work to bring the joyous experience of receiving these cards to the United States.

 "I fell in love with this ancient art, and I'm an engineer by training, so the design aspect is just really fun.
 That's why I got excited about it.
 We're a customer-driven brand, direct to consumer, and we spend a lot of time with our customers.
 Watching their reactions showed me how special it was."

 They aren't just making a different type of card, though.
 They're offering a new kind of experience.

 Lovepop identified three elements that make greeting cards truly special.
 "Humans are hardwired to make others feel special through something that is personal, tangible and unexpected," Wombi explained.